gramsimamsi/10-threads/README.md

 * `notifyCookLeaving()` called whenever a cook thread is finished to enable the `ProgressReporter` to remove the `KitchenBusyIndicator` when all cooks are finished
 * `notifyWaiterLeaving()` called whenever a waiter thread is finished to enable the `ProgressReporter` to remove the `WaiterBusyIndicator` when all waiters are finished.

 _Details for the interested: every view element has to inherit the `View` class of Android.
 This class has a method `post()` which accepts a `Runnable`.
 The passed `Runnable` is then executed in the GUI thread (or main thread).
-In this mannor it's safe to access the GUI elements from another thread because the actual access happens in the GUI thread._
+In this manor it's safe to access the GUI elements from another thread because the actual access happens in the GUI thread._